Global Vision at UCMGo beyond the ‘Burg!

 Any UCM student with a 2.5 GPA can apply.

-Trips are scheduled to occur three to four times per year, with the actual dates changing from year-to-year.
-Trip scheudling incorporates winter break, spring break and two two-week summer slots to aid in scheduling around class schedules.
-Contact the program coordinator for exact dates.
+Trips are scheduled to occur three to four times per year, with the actual dates changing from year to year.
+To avoid interrupting class schedules, one trip is planned for winter break and another for spring, with two travel dates in the summer.

-The global vision trips will take place multiple times a year traveling to different locations.
-There is one location that will be visited on an annual basis, Tanzania.
+Global Vision trips take place multiple times a year traveling to different locations.
+One location that will be visited on an annual basis is Tanzania.
 There is also one domestic trip during spring break each year.
 Other locations include:

 - Puerto Rico